Michael named Europe’s greatest

 2001 - Sander Westerveld left for Real Sociedad in a £3.49m deal.
 He had kept goal for us 103 times, helping the reds to five trophies in that year.
 He is currently goalkeeping coach for Ajax Cape Town in South Africa.

 Ged the centurion

 2000 - Gérard Houllier’s hundredth game in sole charge was a 1-0 win at Manchester United, our fiftieth against them in all competitions.
 Danny Murphy’s free-kick after Gary Neville handled the ball shortly before half time sent United to their hundredth League defeat under Sir Alex Ferguson, with Michael Owen striking the crossbar after the break.
-United’s facially-challenged Luke Chadwick was sent off late on for bringing down Vladimír Šmicer.
+United’s Luke Chadwick was sent off late on for bringing down Vladimír Šmicer.